Heart Disease Blood Test - Heartily Discounted Price!

 - Blood tests for heart disease are also important for monitoring whether life-style changes or medications are successfully lowering blood lipids

 Heart disease encompasses several medical ailments that directly affect the proper function of the heart.
 The heart is a muscle that works constantly to provide oxygen and nutrients to the rest of the body, through the bloodstream.
 If your heart isn’t pumping at its full capacity, the rest of the body will be affected and will eventually shut down.

 When something happens to the heart and it can’t transport this needed blood throughout the body, many other organs may be affected.
 Learning of heart disease early on will contribute greatly to the healthy wellbeing of the body.

-According to the CDC, during 2019 in the USA there were 655,000 deaths due to heart disease, which is one in four of all deaths.
+According to the Centers for Disease Control and Prevention (CDC), during 2019 in the USA there were 655,000 deaths due to heart disease, which is one in four of all deaths.
 Another scary stat: one person dies every 36 seconds due to this killer.

 At Health-Tests-Direct we want to provide these life-saving blood tests to the general public at rates everyone can afford.
 We know the importance of proactive, responsible health care.
 You don’t have to become one of these statistics.
 Testing for heart disease through Health-Tests-Direct is not only easy, but it’s smart.

 Heart disease comes in many forms:

 - Coronary Heart Disease (CHD)- one of the most common forms of heart disease, caused by the build-up of fatty deposits that narrow the arteries and prevent healthy blood distribution

 - Coronary Artery Disease (CAD)- another common form that is very similar to CHD

 - Cardiovascular Disease (CVD)- the general term used to describe all types of heart disease